Survivor of drunk driving accident speaks out in TxDOT PSA

 “I wish that he could see the pain,” Zarate said.
 “I don't have to say anything - I just wish that he could see my face.”

-Law enforcement Valley wide is preparing for the holiday weekend by being on the lookout for drunk drivers.
+Law enforcement Valley-wide are preparing for the holiday weekend by being on the lookout for drunk drivers.

 Two people died in those crashes.